fsmosca/Musketeer-Chess-Board-Design/README.md

 ***

 ### Board 4
-White copied the piece selected by black's first move.
+White selected the piece that was selected by black in the 1st move.
+This is forced.
 Can be executed automatically by a GUI.
 `2. j5i5 or Ej5i5 or Ei5`

 ![board4](https://i.imgur.com/FYcpjDT.png)